dakom/shipyard-scenegraph/README.md

 See [components.rs](crate/src/components.rs) for the full list of exported components.
 They are mainly just thin wrappers around math primitives. [systems.rs](crate/src/systems.rs) has the exported systems (these are not exported on the root, but rather as `systems::*`).

-The way it all fits together is that `Translation`, `Rotation`, and `Scale` are in an "update pack".
+The way it all fits together is that `Translation`, `Rotation`, `Scale` and `Origin` are in an "update pack".
 This allows for changes to these to be propagated to `LocalTransform` automatically and efficiently when the `TrsToLocal` system is run.

 Similarly, the changes to `LocalTransform` are efficiently propagated to `WorldTransform` when the `LocalToWorld` system is run.
 Currently this does not go through update pack and rather uses a separate `DirtyTransform` component, [though that may change soon](https://github.com/dakom/shipyard-scenegraph/issues/19)